reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 610. [XSS due to CVE-2020-3580 [██████]](https://hackerone.com/reports/1277392) to U.S. Dept Of Defense - 5 upvotes, $0
 611. [Path traversal on [███]](https://hackerone.com/reports/1212746) to U.S. Dept Of Defense - 5 upvotes, $0
 612. [Reflected XSS at ████ via ██████████= parameter ](https://hackerone.com/reports/1305472) to U.S. Dept Of Defense - 5 upvotes, $0
-613. [CSRF - Modify User Settings with one click - Account TakeOver](https://hackerone.com/reports/799895) to U.S. Dept Of Defense - 5 upvotes, $0
+613. [(CORS) Cross-origin resource sharing misconfiguration on https://█████████](https://hackerone.com/reports/995144) to U.S. Dept Of Defense - 5 upvotes, $0
-614. [SQL INJECTION  in https://████/██████████ ](https://hackerone.com/reports/723044) to U.S. Dept Of Defense - 5 upvotes, $0
+614. [CSRF - Modify User Settings with one click - Account TakeOver](https://hackerone.com/reports/799895) to U.S. Dept Of Defense - 5 upvotes, $0
-615. [Reflected XSS [██████]](https://hackerone.com/reports/1309385) to U.S. Dept Of Defense - 5 upvotes, $0
+615. [SQL INJECTION  in https://████/██████████ ](https://hackerone.com/reports/723044) to U.S. Dept Of Defense - 5 upvotes, $0
-616. [RXSS on ███████](https://hackerone.com/reports/1626962) to U.S. Dept Of Defense - 5 upvotes, $0
+616. [Reflected XSS [██████]](https://hackerone.com/reports/1309385) to U.S. Dept Of Defense - 5 upvotes, $0
-617. [Reflected XSS | https://████████](https://hackerone.com/reports/1736433) to U.S. Dept Of Defense - 5 upvotes, $0
+617. [RXSS on ███████](https://hackerone.com/reports/1626962) to U.S. Dept Of Defense - 5 upvotes, $0
-618. [stored cross site scripting in https://████](https://hackerone.com/reports/1665971) to U.S. Dept Of Defense - 5 upvotes, $0
+618. [Reflected XSS | https://████████](https://hackerone.com/reports/1736433) to U.S. Dept Of Defense - 5 upvotes, $0
-619. [stored cross site scripting in https://███](https://hackerone.com/reports/1657006) to U.S. Dept Of Defense - 5 upvotes, $0
+619. [stored cross site scripting in https://████](https://hackerone.com/reports/1665971) to U.S. Dept Of Defense - 5 upvotes, $0
-620. [Reflected XSS in ██████████](https://hackerone.com/reports/1882754) to U.S. Dept Of Defense - 5 upvotes, $0
+620. [stored cross site scripting in https://███](https://hackerone.com/reports/1657006) to U.S. Dept Of Defense - 5 upvotes, $0
-621. [Reflected XSS in ██████████](https://hackerone.com/reports/1882751) to U.S. Dept Of Defense - 5 upvotes, $0
+621. [Reflected XSS in ██████████](https://hackerone.com/reports/1882754) to U.S. Dept Of Defense - 5 upvotes, $0
-622. [XSS in ServiceNow logout https://████:443](https://hackerone.com/reports/1699855) to U.S. Dept Of Defense - 5 upvotes, $0
+622. [Reflected XSS in ██████████](https://hackerone.com/reports/1882751) to U.S. Dept Of Defense - 5 upvotes, $0
-623. [DNS Misconfiguration](https://hackerone.com/reports/186316) to U.S. Dept Of Defense - 4 upvotes, $0
+623. [XSS in ServiceNow logout https://████:443](https://hackerone.com/reports/1699855) to U.S. Dept Of Defense - 5 upvotes, $0
-624. [Persistent XSS vulnerability on a DoD website](https://hackerone.com/reports/187759) to U.S. Dept Of Defense - 4 upvotes, $0
+624. [DNS Misconfiguration](https://hackerone.com/reports/186316) to U.S. Dept Of Defense - 4 upvotes, $0
-625. [Cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/184575) to U.S. Dept Of Defense - 4 upvotes, $0
+625. [Persistent XSS vulnerability on a DoD website](https://hackerone.com/reports/187759) to U.S. Dept Of Defense - 4 upvotes, $0
-626. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/186315) to U.S. Dept Of Defense - 4 upvotes, $0
+626. [Cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/184575) to U.S. Dept Of Defense - 4 upvotes, $0
-627. [Arbitrary Script Injection (Mail) in a DoD Website](https://hackerone.com/reports/187232) to U.S. Dept Of Defense - 4 upvotes, $0
+627. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/186315) to U.S. Dept Of Defense - 4 upvotes, $0
-628. [Misconfigured user account settings on DoD website](https://hackerone.com/reports/197907) to U.S. Dept Of Defense - 4 upvotes, $0
+628. [Arbitrary Script Injection (Mail) in a DoD Website](https://hackerone.com/reports/187232) to U.S. Dept Of Defense - 4 upvotes, $0
-629. [Stored cross-site scripting (XSS) on a DoD website](https://hackerone.com/reports/183971) to U.S. Dept Of Defense - 4 upvotes, $0
+629. [Misconfigured user account settings on DoD website](https://hackerone.com/reports/197907) to U.S. Dept Of Defense - 4 upvotes, $0
-630. [HTML Injection/Load Images vulnerability on a DoD website](https://hackerone.com/reports/195356) to U.S. Dept Of Defense - 4 upvotes, $0
+630. [Stored cross-site scripting (XSS) on a DoD website](https://hackerone.com/reports/183971) to U.S. Dept Of Defense - 4 upvotes, $0
-631. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/193436) to U.S. Dept Of Defense - 4 upvotes, $0
+631. [HTML Injection/Load Images vulnerability on a DoD website](https://hackerone.com/reports/195356) to U.S. Dept Of Defense - 4 upvotes, $0
-632. [Reflected XSS on a DoD website](https://hackerone.com/reports/193481) to U.S. Dept Of Defense - 4 upvotes, $0
+632. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/193436) to U.S. Dept Of Defense - 4 upvotes, $0
-633. [Cross-Site Scripting (XSS) on a DoD website](https://hackerone.com/reports/186402) to U.S. Dept Of Defense - 4 upvotes, $0
+633. [Reflected XSS on a DoD website](https://hackerone.com/reports/193481) to U.S. Dept Of Defense - 4 upvotes, $0
-634. [Reflected XSS on a DoD website](https://hackerone.com/reports/194294) to U.S. Dept Of Defense - 4 upvotes, $0
+634. [Cross-Site Scripting (XSS) on a DoD website](https://hackerone.com/reports/186402) to U.S. Dept Of Defense - 4 upvotes, $0
-635. [Server side information disclosure on a DoD website](https://hackerone.com/reports/191830) to U.S. Dept Of Defense - 4 upvotes, $0
+635. [Reflected XSS on a DoD website](https://hackerone.com/reports/194294) to U.S. Dept Of Defense - 4 upvotes, $0
-636. [Reflected XSS on a DoD website](https://hackerone.com/reports/189241) to U.S. Dept Of Defense - 4 upvotes, $0
+636. [Server side information disclosure on a DoD website](https://hackerone.com/reports/191830) to U.S. Dept Of Defense - 4 upvotes, $0
-637. [Reflected XSS on a DoD website](https://hackerone.com/reports/190427) to U.S. Dept Of Defense - 4 upvotes, $0
+637. [Reflected XSS on a DoD website](https://hackerone.com/reports/189241) to U.S. Dept Of Defense - 4 upvotes, $0
-638. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/195836) to U.S. Dept Of Defense - 4 upvotes, $0
+638. [Reflected XSS on a DoD website](https://hackerone.com/reports/190427) to U.S. Dept Of Defense - 4 upvotes, $0
-639. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/197055) to U.S. Dept Of Defense - 4 upvotes, $0
+639. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/195836) to U.S. Dept Of Defense - 4 upvotes, $0
-640. [Cross-site request forgery (CSRF) vulnerability in a DoD website](https://hackerone.com/reports/202808) to U.S. Dept Of Defense - 4 upvotes, $0
+640. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/197055) to U.S. Dept Of Defense - 4 upvotes, $0
-641. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/184125) to U.S. Dept Of Defense - 4 upvotes, $0
+641. [Cross-site request forgery (CSRF) vulnerability in a DoD website](https://hackerone.com/reports/202808) to U.S. Dept Of Defense - 4 upvotes, $0
-642. [Information disclosure vulnerability in a DoD website](https://hackerone.com/reports/186308) to U.S. Dept Of Defense - 4 upvotes, $0
+642. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/184125) to U.S. Dept Of Defense - 4 upvotes, $0
-643. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192079) to U.S. Dept Of Defense - 4 upvotes, $0
+643. [Information disclosure vulnerability in a DoD website](https://hackerone.com/reports/186308) to U.S. Dept Of Defense - 4 upvotes, $0
-644. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192110) to U.S. Dept Of Defense - 4 upvotes, $0
+644. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192079) to U.S. Dept Of Defense - 4 upvotes, $0
-645. [SQL injection vulnerability in a DoD website](https://hackerone.com/reports/195051) to U.S. Dept Of Defense - 4 upvotes, $0
+645. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192110) to U.S. Dept Of Defense - 4 upvotes, $0
-646. [Reflective XSS vulnerability on a DoD website](https://hackerone.com/reports/183854) to U.S. Dept Of Defense - 4 upvotes, $0
+646. [SQL injection vulnerability in a DoD website](https://hackerone.com/reports/195051) to U.S. Dept Of Defense - 4 upvotes, $0
-647. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/217747) to U.S. Dept Of Defense - 4 upvotes, $0
+647. [Reflective XSS vulnerability on a DoD website](https://hackerone.com/reports/183854) to U.S. Dept Of Defense - 4 upvotes, $0
-648. [Stored cross site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/184901) to U.S. Dept Of Defense - 4 upvotes, $0
+648. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/217747) to U.S. Dept Of Defense - 4 upvotes, $0
-649. [Remote Code Execution (RCE) vulnerability in multiple DoD websites](https://hackerone.com/reports/231687) to U.S. Dept Of Defense - 4 upvotes, $0
+649. [Stored cross site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/184901) to U.S. Dept Of Defense - 4 upvotes, $0
-650. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/227643) to U.S. Dept Of Defense - 4 upvotes, $0
+650. [Remote Code Execution (RCE) vulnerability in multiple DoD websites](https://hackerone.com/reports/231687) to U.S. Dept Of Defense - 4 upvotes, $0
-651. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/210525) to U.S. Dept Of Defense - 4 upvotes, $0
+651. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/227643) to U.S. Dept Of Defense - 4 upvotes, $0
-652. [Cross-site scripting (XSS) on a DoD website](https://hackerone.com/reports/203060) to U.S. Dept Of Defense - 4 upvotes, $0
+652. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/210525) to U.S. Dept Of Defense - 4 upvotes, $0
-653. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/227587) to U.S. Dept Of Defense - 4 upvotes, $0
+653. [Cross-site scripting (XSS) on a DoD website](https://hackerone.com/reports/203060) to U.S. Dept Of Defense - 4 upvotes, $0
-654. [Remote OS command Execution in the 3 more Oracle Weblogic on the ████████, ████, ███████ [CVE-2017-10352]](https://hackerone.com/reports/634630) to U.S. Dept Of Defense - 4 upvotes, $0
+654. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/227587) to U.S. Dept Of Defense - 4 upvotes, $0
-655. [https://████████ Impacted by DNN ImageHandler SSRF](https://hackerone.com/reports/482634) to U.S. Dept Of Defense - 4 upvotes, $0
+655. [Remote OS command Execution in the 3 more Oracle Weblogic on the ████████, ████, ███████ [CVE-2017-10352]](https://hackerone.com/reports/634630) to U.S. Dept Of Defense - 4 upvotes, $0
-656. [Code reversion allowing SQLI again in ███████](https://hackerone.com/reports/348047) to U.S. Dept Of Defense - 4 upvotes, $0
+656. [https://████████ Impacted by DNN ImageHandler SSRF](https://hackerone.com/reports/482634) to U.S. Dept Of Defense - 4 upvotes, $0
-657. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329400) to U.S. Dept Of Defense - 4 upvotes, $0
+657. [Code reversion allowing SQLI again in ███████](https://hackerone.com/reports/348047) to U.S. Dept Of Defense - 4 upvotes, $0
-658. [Attackers can control which security questions they are presented (████████)](https://hackerone.com/reports/192082) to U.S. Dept Of Defense - 4 upvotes, $0
+658. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329400) to U.S. Dept Of Defense - 4 upvotes, $0
-659. [CRLF Injection on ███████](https://hackerone.com/reports/245485) to U.S. Dept Of Defense - 4 upvotes, $0
+659. [Attackers can control which security questions they are presented (████████)](https://hackerone.com/reports/192082) to U.S. Dept Of Defense - 4 upvotes, $0
-660. [█████ - DOM-based XSS](https://hackerone.com/reports/377264) to U.S. Dept Of Defense - 4 upvotes, $0
+660. [CRLF Injection on ███████](https://hackerone.com/reports/245485) to U.S. Dept Of Defense - 4 upvotes, $0
-661. [[███████] Reflected GET XSS (/mission.php?...&missionDate=*)](https://hackerone.com/reports/648298) to U.S. Dept Of Defense - 4 upvotes, $0
+661. [█████ - DOM-based XSS](https://hackerone.com/reports/377264) to U.S. Dept Of Defense - 4 upvotes, $0
-662. [█████████ - Insecure download cookie generation allows bypass of CAC authentication, access to deleted and locked files](https://hackerone.com/reports/496326) to U.S. Dept Of Defense - 4 upvotes, $0
+662. [[███████] Reflected GET XSS (/mission.php?...&missionDate=*)](https://hackerone.com/reports/648298) to U.S. Dept Of Defense - 4 upvotes, $0
-663. [Firewall rules for ████████ can be bypassed to leak site authors](https://hackerone.com/reports/743643) to U.S. Dept Of Defense - 4 upvotes, $0
+663. [█████████ - Insecure download cookie generation allows bypass of CAC authentication, access to deleted and locked files](https://hackerone.com/reports/496326) to U.S. Dept Of Defense - 4 upvotes, $0
-664. [CORS Misconfiguration Leads to Exposing User Data](https://hackerone.com/reports/733017) to U.S. Dept Of Defense - 4 upvotes, $0
+664. [Firewall rules for ████████ can be bypassed to leak site authors](https://hackerone.com/reports/743643) to U.S. Dept Of Defense - 4 upvotes, $0
-665. [Application level DoS via xmlrpc.php ](https://hackerone.com/reports/787179) to U.S. Dept Of Defense - 4 upvotes, $0
+665. [CORS Misconfiguration Leads to Exposing User Data](https://hackerone.com/reports/733017) to U.S. Dept Of Defense - 4 upvotes, $0
-666. [No ACL on S3 Bucket in [https://www.██████████/]](https://hackerone.com/reports/809212) to U.S. Dept Of Defense - 4 upvotes, $0
+666. [Application level DoS via xmlrpc.php ](https://hackerone.com/reports/787179) to U.S. Dept Of Defense - 4 upvotes, $0
-667. [[████████] — XSS on `/███████_flight/images` via `advanced_val` parameter](https://hackerone.com/reports/689257) to U.S. Dept Of Defense - 4 upvotes, $0
+667. [No ACL on S3 Bucket in [https://www.██████████/]](https://hackerone.com/reports/809212) to U.S. Dept Of Defense - 4 upvotes, $0
-668. [Unrestricted file upload leads to stored xss on https://████████/](https://hackerone.com/reports/854445) to U.S. Dept Of Defense - 4 upvotes, $0
+668. [[████████] — XSS on `/███████_flight/images` via `advanced_val` parameter](https://hackerone.com/reports/689257) to U.S. Dept Of Defense - 4 upvotes, $0
-669. [HTML Injection leads to XSS on███](https://hackerone.com/reports/874228) to U.S. Dept Of Defense - 4 upvotes, $0
+669. [Unrestricted file upload leads to stored xss on https://████████/](https://hackerone.com/reports/854445) to U.S. Dept Of Defense - 4 upvotes, $0
-670. [[██████████.mil] Cisco VPN Service Path Traversal](https://hackerone.com/reports/943717) to U.S. Dept Of Defense - 4 upvotes, $0
+670. [HTML Injection leads to XSS on███](https://hackerone.com/reports/874228) to U.S. Dept Of Defense - 4 upvotes, $0
-671. [[CVE-2020-3452] Unauthenticated file read in Cisco ASA](https://hackerone.com/reports/951530) to U.S. Dept Of Defense - 4 upvotes, $0
+671. [[██████████.mil] Cisco VPN Service Path Traversal](https://hackerone.com/reports/943717) to U.S. Dept Of Defense - 4 upvotes, $0
-672. [Apparent ██████████ website is publicly exposed, suggests default account details on page and has expired SSL/TLS cert](https://hackerone.com/reports/1025217) to U.S. Dept Of Defense - 4 upvotes, $0
+672. [[CVE-2020-3452] Unauthenticated file read in Cisco ASA](https://hackerone.com/reports/951530) to U.S. Dept Of Defense - 4 upvotes, $0
-673. [ SharePoint Web Services Exposed to Anonymous Access](https://hackerone.com/reports/920403) to U.S. Dept Of Defense - 4 upvotes, $0
+673. [Apparent ██████████ website is publicly exposed, suggests default account details on page and has expired SSL/TLS cert](https://hackerone.com/reports/1025217) to U.S. Dept Of Defense - 4 upvotes, $0
-674. [Able to log in with default ██████g creds at  https█████████████████████.mil ](https://hackerone.com/reports/710813) to U.S. Dept Of Defense - 4 upvotes, $0
+674. [ SharePoint Web Services Exposed to Anonymous Access](https://hackerone.com/reports/920403) to U.S. Dept Of Defense - 4 upvotes, $0
-675. [SSRF in login page using fetch API exposes victims IP address to attacker controled server](https://hackerone.com/reports/996273) to U.S. Dept Of Defense - 4 upvotes, $0
+675. [Able to log in with default ██████g creds at  https█████████████████████.mil ](https://hackerone.com/reports/710813) to U.S. Dept Of Defense - 4 upvotes, $0
-676. [System Error Reveals Sensitive SQL Call Data](https://hackerone.com/reports/1020472) to U.S. Dept Of Defense - 4 upvotes, $0
+676. [SSRF in login page using fetch API exposes victims IP address to attacker controled server](https://hackerone.com/reports/996273) to U.S. Dept Of Defense - 4 upvotes, $0
-677. [Dashboard sharing enables code injection into ████ emails](https://hackerone.com/reports/904064) to U.S. Dept Of Defense - 4 upvotes, $0
+677. [System Error Reveals Sensitive SQL Call Data](https://hackerone.com/reports/1020472) to U.S. Dept Of Defense - 4 upvotes, $0
-678. [PII Leak via /███████](https://hackerone.com/reports/904659) to U.S. Dept Of Defense - 4 upvotes, $0
+678. [Dashboard sharing enables code injection into ████ emails](https://hackerone.com/reports/904064) to U.S. Dept Of Defense - 4 upvotes, $0
-679. [PII Leak via /██████](https://hackerone.com/reports/905688) to U.S. Dept Of Defense - 4 upvotes, $0
+679. [PII Leak via /███████](https://hackerone.com/reports/904659) to U.S. Dept Of Defense - 4 upvotes, $0
-680. [Stored XSS through name / last name on https://██████████/](https://hackerone.com/reports/1072616) to U.S. Dept Of Defense - 4 upvotes, $0
+680. [PII Leak via /██████](https://hackerone.com/reports/905688) to U.S. Dept Of Defense - 4 upvotes, $0
-681. [Self XSS + CSRF Leads to Reflected XSS in https://████/ ](https://hackerone.com/reports/1109544) to U.S. Dept Of Defense - 4 upvotes, $0
+681. [Stored XSS through name / last name on https://██████████/](https://hackerone.com/reports/1072616) to U.S. Dept Of Defense - 4 upvotes, $0
-682. [Read-only path traversal (CVE-2020-3452)  at https://█████](https://hackerone.com/reports/960082) to U.S. Dept Of Defense - 4 upvotes, $0
+682. [Self XSS + CSRF Leads to Reflected XSS in https://████/ ](https://hackerone.com/reports/1109544) to U.S. Dept Of Defense - 4 upvotes, $0
-683. [Read-only path traversal (CVE-2020-3452)  at https://████████](https://hackerone.com/reports/959679) to U.S. Dept Of Defense - 4 upvotes, $0
+683. [Read-only path traversal (CVE-2020-3452)  at https://█████](https://hackerone.com/reports/960082) to U.S. Dept Of Defense - 4 upvotes, $0
-684. [xss on https://███████(█████████ parameter)](https://hackerone.com/reports/1143780) to U.S. Dept Of Defense - 4 upvotes, $0
+684. [Read-only path traversal (CVE-2020-3452)  at https://████████](https://hackerone.com/reports/959679) to U.S. Dept Of Defense - 4 upvotes, $0
-685. [SQL injection located in `███` in POST param `████████` ](https://hackerone.com/reports/1262757) to U.S. Dept Of Defense - 4 upvotes, $0
+685. [xss on https://███████(█████████ parameter)](https://hackerone.com/reports/1143780) to U.S. Dept Of Defense - 4 upvotes, $0
-686. [Wrong settings in ADF Faces leads to information disclosure](https://hackerone.com/reports/1422641) to U.S. Dept Of Defense - 4 upvotes, $0
+686. [SQL injection located in `███` in POST param `████████` ](https://hackerone.com/reports/1262757) to U.S. Dept Of Defense - 4 upvotes, $0
-687. [██████████ running a vulnerable log4j](https://hackerone.com/reports/1423496) to U.S. Dept Of Defense - 4 upvotes, $0
+687. [Wrong settings in ADF Faces leads to information disclosure](https://hackerone.com/reports/1422641) to U.S. Dept Of Defense - 4 upvotes, $0
-688. [default ████ creds on https://████████](https://hackerone.com/reports/711662) to U.S. Dept Of Defense - 4 upvotes, $0
+688. [██████████ running a vulnerable log4j](https://hackerone.com/reports/1423496) to U.S. Dept Of Defense - 4 upvotes, $0
-689. [(CORS) Cross-origin resource sharing misconfiguration on https://█████████](https://hackerone.com/reports/995144) to U.S. Dept Of Defense - 4 upvotes, $0
+689. [default ████ creds on https://████████](https://hackerone.com/reports/711662) to U.S. Dept Of Defense - 4 upvotes, $0
 690. [Reflected XSS at https://█████████ via "███" parameter](https://hackerone.com/reports/1457277) to U.S. Dept Of Defense - 4 upvotes, $0
 691. [XSS trigger via HTML Iframe injection in ( https://██████████ ) due to unfiltered HTML tags](https://hackerone.com/reports/1200770) to U.S. Dept Of Defense - 4 upvotes, $0
 692. [███ vulnerable to CVE-2022-22954](https://hackerone.com/reports/1537694) to U.S. Dept Of Defense - 4 upvotes, $0